Suzuki Ertiga: Second generation (NC; 2018)

 The second-generation Ertiga was unveiled at the 26th Indonesia International Motor Show in Jakarta on 19 April 2018.
 It is built on the HEARTECT platform, with the development led by chief engineer Satoshi Kasahara.
 This generation is 130 mm longer, 40 mm wider and 5 mm taller than the outgoing model.
 The engine is also changed to bigger 1.5-litre unit for both petrol and diesel variants.

 The Indian-built Ertiga is exported to South Asia, Africa and the Middle East, whereas the Indonesian-built version is exported to the Southeast Asia, Pacific Islands, Mexico, Caribbean and Latin America.
 It is also continued to be assembled in Myanmar for the local market.

 The facelifted model appeared in April 2022.
 The exterior and interior received minor refreshments.
 Depending on the market, the engine, transmission, safety and convenience features are also improved.

 In July 2025, the Ertiga was updated with six airbags.
-This new model can identified by the thicker D-pillar (40 mm longer) to accommodate the safety improvement and also an additional rear upper spoiler as standard.
+This new model can be identified by the thicker D-pillar (40 mm longer) to accommodate the safety improvement and also an additional rear upper spoiler as standard.
 For the interior, the AC vents were relocated behind the console box for the second row and beside the arm rests for the third row.

+The original 2018 model (left) and the 2025 updated model with a longer body (right).